BTS: A Comprehensive Benchmark for Tie Strength Prediction: Tie Strength Dataset Collection

-In this study, we collect three real-world social networks.
-We first introduce some of their details and then we investigate different tie strength definitions on these datasets.
-Specifically, we compare the strong/weak tie distribution, dive into the relationship between definitions through their correlations, and investigate the resilience of strong and weak ties according to diverse definitions in the Twitter dataset.
+In this study, we collect three real-world networks.
+We first introduce some of their details and then conduct an initial analysis.
+Specifically, we compare their strong/weak tie distribution and then dive into the relationship between TS definitions.